 Although one of the major parts of the visit day is the interview, rest assured we aim to make the process as relaxed as possible.
 The interviews help us to get a more rounded view of you and your application to study here and allow us to discuss with you your suitability and commitment to the course.
-We also take into account any contextual information such as exceptional circumstances or personal barriers to learning that you may have faced.
+We also take into account any contextual information.

 Before the visit day

 - Confirm whether you are attending through UCAS.
 See our FAQs section on what to do if you aren't able to attend the date / time you've been allocated.

 - Inform us of any disability or special requirements that you have for the interview by emailing us using the block below

 During the visit day you will have an individual virtual interview with one of our academic members of staff, this is an opportunity for us to make sure that you are a suitable candidate for the programme.